bwillis/versioncake/README.md

 ### Requirements

 Rails >= v3.2 is supported in versioncake =< v1.1.
 Rails 4 support is included versioncake >= v1.2.

+## Upgrade v1.0 -> v2.0

+The major breaking change to require a bump to v2.0 was the order of the extensions.
+To avoid priority issues with the format (#14), the version number and the format have been swapped.

+`index.v1.json.jbuilder` -> `index.json.v1.jbuilder`

 ## Example